Merstham to Tattenham Corner walk

-Merstham has up to four trains an hour: a half-hourly Southern service from Victoria (hourly on Sundays), taking 32-35 minutes; plus a half-hourly Thameslink service (also hourly on Sundays).
+Merstham has up to four trains an hour, taking 30-35 minutes: a half-hourly Southern service from Victoria plus a half-hourly Thameslink service (both hourly on Sundays).

 The suggested station to return from is Tattenham Corner, next to the racecourse, which has a half-hourly service to London Bridge.
 Tadworth station (for the Short Walks) is on the same line.

-The most frequent return service is from the station in Epsom town centre, which has direct trains every 5-10 minutes to both Victoria and Waterloo.
-Hidden away at the end of a long residential street, Epsom Downs station now has a regular half-hourly service to Victoria via West Croydon.
+The most frequent return service is from the station in Epsom town centre, which has trains every 5-10 minutes to Victoria, Waterloo and London Bridge.
+Hidden away at the end of a long residential street, Epsom Downs station has a half-hourly service to Victoria via West Croydon.

-Walton on the Hill has a regular bus service (Metrobus 460) but there are none at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.
+Walton on the Hill has a regular bus service (Metrobus 460) but there are no buses at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

 Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner or Tadworth to Coulsdon Town.
 There are free car parks on the edge of Epsom Downs for the Circular Walk.

 Take the train nearest to 10:15 from Victoria (or a Thameslink station) to Merstham for the Main Walk, or from London Bridge to Tattenham Corner for the Circular Walk.

 The suggested lunchtime pub is The Sportsman (01737-246655) in Mogador, after 8 km (6¾ km on the Circular Walk, 4¼ km on the Short Circular Walk).
 It has a large beer garden and serves a good selection of freshly-cooked food, including burgers and pizzas.